Bennett Griffin Logo

 A prenuptial agreement lasts indefinitely unless a specific clause limits its duration.
 In some cases, couples may choose to include a “sunset clause” that states the agreement will expire after a certain number of years or upon the occurrence of certain events, such as the birth of a child.

 However, prenuptial agreements can also be reviewed and revised at any time during the marriage, ensuring they remain relevant to the couple’s changing circumstances.
-It’s advisable to periodically review the agreement, especially if there are significant changes in the couple’s financial situation and failing to do so could affect the enforceability of the agreement.

 Can you make a prenuptial agreement after you are married?